 Curling is big – so big it might be the curling capital of Canada.

 Winnipeg was the first city in North America to build a stand-alone ice tower.
-Its 20 meters high and within sight of downtown Winnipeg.
+Its 20 metres high and within sight of downtown Winnipeg.
 Its open to experts and novices alike.

 The Festival du Voyageur celebrates Canada’s fur trading past and French heritage and culture.
 It’s the biggest winter festival in western Canada.
 Every year it takes place over 10 days in February.